How to spot glanders and farcy, what to do if you suspect them and measures to prevent their spread.

 The disease can also be ‘acute’, developing suddenly and intensely and leading to death within a few days.

 Other signs of acute glanders include:

 Risk to humans from glanders and farcy

 You should isolate any suspect animals and avoid contact where possible.
-Use protective clothing including gloves and a face mask during any essential contact.
+Use protective clothing during contact including:

 How glanders and farcy are spread

 Glanders and farcy are spread when horses eat infected food, water or come into contact with contaminated equipment.
 Infected animals that do not die from the disease will continue to carry and spread it.